toUpperCase78/tiobe-index-ratings/README.md

 The only possibility I can think of is that Perl 5 is not gradually considered to become the real Perl.
 Let me explain.
 Larry Wall announced a completely new Perl, Perl 6, around 2000.
 The implementation of this Perl 6 took decades (second system effect), resulting even in a rebranding of the language being called Raku.
 During these decades, the old development of Perl 5 stalled more or less, and as a result the Perl community was left with uncertainty.
 At the same time, a nice alternative, Python, matured, and many Perl programmers moved to Python.
 Now, 25 years later, Perl 6/Raku is at position 129 of the TIOBE Index, thus playing no role at all in the programming world.
 Perl 5 on the other hand is releasing more often recently, thus gaining attention.

 What is your take on Perl's surprising come back?
 Do you know a possible reason?
-Let me know! _(Paul Jensen - Chief Executive Officer)_
+Let me know! _(Paul Jansen - Chief Executive Officer)_

 ### August 2025: AI code assistants boost Python even further

 Last month, Python reached the highest ranking a programming language ever had in the TIOBE Index.
 We thought Python couldn't grow any further, but AI code assistants let Python take yet another step forward.
 According to recent studies of Stanford University (Yegor Denisov-Blanch), AI code assistants such as Microsoft Copilot, Cursor or Google Gemini Code Assist are 20% more effective if used for popular programming languages.
 The reason for this is obvious: there is more code for these languages available to train the underlying models.
 The trend is visible in the TIOBE Index as well, where we see a consolidation of languages at the top.
 Why would you start to learn a new obscure language for which no AI assistance is available?
-This is the modern way of saying that you don't want to learn a new language that is hardly documented and/or has too few libraries that can help you. _(Paul Jensen - Chief Executive Officer)_
+This is the modern way of saying that you don't want to learn a new language that is hardly documented and/or has too few libraries that can help you. _(Paul Jansen - Chief Executive Officer)_

 ### July 2025: Senior programming languages battling for a top 10 position

 The first 7 languages of the TIOBE Index have been the same for the last couple of years.
 This can't be said about the languages at positions 8 to 12.
 They change positions every month.
 It is a continuous battle between the golden oldies: Visual Basic, SQL, Fortran, Ada, Perl and Delphi.
 And every time you think one of them will stay in the top 10, it is replaced by another language.
 And more remarkably, other new languages are expected to enter the top 10 instead of these seniors.
 Where are Rust, Kotlin, Dart and Julia?
 Apparently, established languages are hot.
 But which one will win?
 Honestly, this is very hard to tell, but I would put my bets on Ada.
-With the ever-stronger demands on security, Ada is, as a system programming language in the safety-critical domain, likely the best survivor. _(Paul Jensen - Chief Executive Officer)_
+With the ever-stronger demands on security, Ada is, as a system programming language in the safety-critical domain, likely the best survivor. _(Paul Jansen - Chief Executive Officer)_

 ### June 2025: Where is SQL going?

 SQL has a remarkable history in the TIOBE index.
 When the TIOBE index started in 2001, SQL was one of the 20 languages that were tracked.
 It was a serious top 10 player at that time.
 In the beginning of 2004, somebody noted that SQL was not a programming language.
 After lots of debates, it was decided to take SQL from the list.
 It was in 2018 that somebody else pointed out to us that SQL is Turing complete, albeit in a tricky way.
 And if you are Turing complete, you are considered to be a programming language.
 Hence, as of that moment SQL was readded to the TIOBE index and, since database and SQL go hand in hand, SQL became a top 10 player again.

 Remarkably, SQL started dropping slowly recently.
 This month it is at position #12, which is its lowest position in the TIOBE index ever.
 SQL will remain the backbone and lingua franca of databases for decades to come.
 However, in the booming field of AI, where data is usually unstructured, NoSQL database are often a better fit.
 NoSQL (which uses data interchange formats such as JSON and XML) has become a serious threat for the well-defined but rather static SQL approach.
-NoSQL's popularity is comparable to the rise of dynamically typed languages such as Python if compared to well-defined statically typed programming languages such as C++ and Java. _(Paul Jensen - Chief Executive Officer)_
+NoSQL's popularity is comparable to the rise of dynamically typed languages such as Python if compared to well-defined statically typed programming languages such as C++ and Java. _(Paul Jansen - Chief Executive Officer)_

 ### May 2025: Python rules the world

 Python's popularity increased with another whopping 2.2% last month to 25.35% in total.
 This 25.35% is the highest share a programming language ever had in the history of the TIOBE Index, except for Java in June 2001 (which was the first month of the TIOBE Index with much fewer languages being tracked) and October 2001.
 Python also broke another record: it is the first time a language has such a big lead over the rest, i.e. more than 15% difference if compared to number 2 C++.
 The only reason other languages still have a reason for existing is because of Python's low performance, and the fact that it is interpreted and thus prone to unexpected run-time errors.
-This means that safely-critical and/or real-time systems still have to rely on other languages, but in most other domains Python is slowly but surely finding its way to the top. _(Paul Jensen - Chief Executive Officer)_
+This means that safely-critical and/or real-time systems still have to rely on other languages, but in most other domains Python is slowly but surely finding its way to the top. _(Paul Jansen - Chief Executive Officer)_

 ### April 2025: Former top 20 players Kotlin, Ruby and Swift have a hard time

 The programming languages Kotlin, Ruby and Swift all held very stable top 20 positions in the TIOBE index until recently.
 But now they seem to have lost traction and are likely to go out of fashion.
 Kotlin and Swift have the same reason why they are declining.
 They are both mainly used for one particular mobile platform, Android and iOS, respectively, whereas there are other sufficiently good languages and frameworks to develop cross platform nowadays.
 Yes, Swift can be used for Android development but it is pretty difficult.
 And Kotlin on iOS never really took off.
 Ruby is another story.
 For many years, Ruby has been competing with Python and Perl.
 While Perl was declining, Ruby stabilized.
 But now that Python has become the ligua franca in the programming world, there is not much room left for Ruby.

 Another interesting observation is that the programming language world is in a consolidation phase.
 The top 20 languages currently cover 83.56% of the total market.
 This is a very high number; it usually is around 75%.
-This means that the market is a bit defensive, preferring proven technology to trying out new technologies. _(Paul Jensen - Chief Executive Officer)_
+This means that the market is a bit defensive, preferring proven technology to trying out new technologies. _(Paul Jansen - Chief Executive Officer)_

 ### March 2025: The dinosaurs strike back

 It is interesting to see that very old languages are sneaking into the TIOBE index top 20.
 Fortran and Delphi are competing for a top 10 position, whereas COBOL and this month's new entry Ada are a little bit further down the list.
 All of them show an uptrend.
 Why is this?
 Why aren't the new and promising languages shining instead?

 I think that it has to do with the many vital legacy systems that keep the world running.
 Most of them are developed with the aid of these dinosaur languages.
 Now that the last of the core developers of these systems are about to retire, companies avoid any risk and choose to keep the existing systems and even extend them rather than replacing them by newer systems based on more modern languages.
 Note that we name these languages dinosaurs, but they have evolved over time and are pretty up to date.
 All of them have new language definitions.
 Check out Fortran 2023, Delphi 12 (released in 2024), Ada 2023 and COBOL 2023.
-We might frown to see these languages being in the TIOBE index top 20, but they definitely serve a purpose and deserve credit. _(Paul Jensen - Chief Executive Officer)_
+We might frown to see these languages being in the TIOBE index top 20, but they definitely serve a purpose and deserve credit. _(Paul Jansen - Chief Executive Officer)_

 ### February 2025: Fast, Faster, Fastest!

 Now that the world needs to crunch more and more numbers per second, and hardware is not evolving fast enough, speed of programs is getting important.
 Having said this, it is not surprising that the fast programming languages are gaining ground in the TIOBE Index.
 Programming language C++ climbed to position 2 recently, Go has become a steady top 10 player, and Rust is at an all-time high of 1.47%.
 Moreover, fast languages Mojo and Zig are knocking on the top 50 door at positions #51 and #56, respectively.

 You might wonder how Python, known as a slow language, is able to survive next to these race monsters.
 This is because there is another driver nowadays except for performance: how easy it is to learn a new programming language.
 Apart from crunching more numbers, the world also needs more programmers.
 Developing applications completely in AI is not possible yet.
 Hence, the demand for new programmers is still very high.
 Since the number of graduated software engineers is lower than is needed, all kind of non-software engineers are jumping on the programming bandwagon, and their favorite language is Python.
-This is why Python is here to stay. _(Paul Jensen - Chief Executive Officer)_
+This is why Python is here to stay. _(Paul Jansen - Chief Executive Officer)_

 ### January 2025: Python is TIOBE's programming language of the year 2024!